1st in Scotland for Sport and Education

 General entrance requirements apply

 Mathematics Standard Grade (2), Intermediate 2, GCSE (C) or equivalent required.
 If examinations are taken over two sittings, or there are repeats or upgrades, the entrance requirements may be higher.

 If you need to improve your English language skills before you enter this course, our partner INTO University of Stirling offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.

 Part-time (one or two modules per semester).

-Students are taught through a mix of seminars, lectures and practical sessions.
-There are six weekly lectures - two per module - supported by seminars, workshops and laboratory practical classes.
+Students are taught through a mix of seminars and lectures.
+There are six weekly lectures - two per module - supported by seminars and workshops.
 On top of this core contact time, around 30 hours of independent study is expected each week.

 Through articulation agreements with the Further Education sector and through normal international access routes.

 Find out more

 Sports Studies is delivered across eight semesters, with the opportunity to combine Sports Studies modules with options from across the University.